avalanchesiqi/youtube-engagement/README.md

 3. [run_all_predictors.sh](/engagement_prediction/run_all_predictors.sh)

 Download and place data in the [data](/data) directory, then uncompress them.
-First run `run_all_wrangling.sh` to create formatted data, then run `run_all_temporal_analysis.sh` to do the temporal analysis or `run_all_predictors.sh` to reproduce the prediction tasks.
+First run `run_all_wrangling.sh` to create formatted data, then run `run_all_temporal_analysis.sh` to conduct the temporal analysis or `run_all_predictors.sh` to reproduce the results of prediction tasks.
-Detailed usage and running time are documented in the corresponding python script.
+Detailed usage and running time are documented in the corresponding python scripts.
 Plotting scripts to generate figures in the paper are in the [plots](/plots) directory.

 Note the datasets are large, so the quickstart scripts will take up to 24 hours to finish.